open/close all folders

 - The Charmer: His Battle Gear is called "charisma".

 - Fragile Speedster: Vetkin's ability is to not lose stamina by running.
-He also has the fastest running speed in the game bar none, and can outrun horses.
+He has the fastest running speed in the game bar none, and can outrun horses, but his HP and damage are closer to a mook than a Hero Unit.

 - Tattooed Crook: Has a truly impressive piece of forearm and back tattoos.